Candidates must hold either the WSET Level 3 Award in Wines or the WSET Level 3 Award in Wines and Spirits to enroll on

 - How to research a specified wine-related subject

 Total NOK 71.500,- including course days, all wines tasted during the course, access to online study material, obligatory exam fees, coffee- and lunch brakes.
 All prices are subject to change without prior notice due to currency fluctuation.

 Cancellations of confirmed places are accepted up to 30 working days prior to the start of the course.
-However an administration fee of NOK 1500,- plus the full cost of the study materials supplied will be invoiced.
+However an administration fee of NOK 1500,- plus the full cost of the student registration (approximately NOK 2500) will be invoiced.

 Cancellations of confirmed places later than 14 working days prior to the start of the course is not accepted and the full study fee will be invoiced.

 Students that enroll in 2021 will be registered to sit exams according to the scheme found under "Exam dates", unless otherwise agreed.
 Students can choose not to sit on the scheduled date, or to sit exams in other cities of the world on the dates set by the WSET.

 If a student withdraw from an exam after the deadline he/she have used one examination attempt.
 If the student has been registered for the same exam previously, the full exam fee will be invoiced.
 All registrations/withdrawals from exams must be done via email to the study contact.